 Member on Duty (“MOD”) Hours: As a student-run organization, teamwork is important to the success of the business law journal.
 Provisional members are required to spend 20 MOD hours per semester.
 At HBTLJ, MOD hour requirements may include social mixers to network with each other, intramural sports to continue building team bonds, cite checking, case notes or comments, attendance at HBTLJ hosted events, and individual MOD projects that will be offered by the executive board.

-Compliance Database Department: During Spring semester, members are required to assist in updating the Journal‘s Compliance Database cataloging Fortune 500 companies code of conduct yearly changes.
+Compliance Database Department: During Spring semester, members are required to assist in updating the Journal‘s Compliance Database cataloging yearly changes to Fortune 500 companies’ codes of conduct.

 There are three ways to become a member of the Journal as a rising 2L:

-2. Apply on: If you are in the top 35% of your section or made at least an A- in Legal Skills and Strategies class either semester, you are eligible to participate in the Apply-on competition.
-A representative of HBTLJ will contact students that qualify when grades are finalized.
-You will have a limited amount of time to respond, so please be sure that your information is current in Student Services.
-You may also apply prior to being contacted.
+2. Apply on: All rising 2Ls who (a) finish their first year within the top 20%–35% in their section or (b) made at least an A- in Legal Skills and Strategies class either semester is eligible to participate in the Apply-on competition.
+An HBTLJ representative will contact qualifying students when grades are finalized and released.
 Applicants must submit and will be evaluated based upon a combination of the following: